Armen-Jean-Andreasian/Env-Files-Encryptor-for-Ruby/README.md

 ---
 ## Intro

-This script encrypts your files using **AES-256-CBC** with a custom key.
-It's especially useful for encrypting sensitive data, such as secrets, that you need to gitignore or add to a remote host.
-This allows you to securely share files while maintaining the confidentiality of sensitive information.
+This script encrypts your files using **AES-256-CBC** with a custom `key`.
+- It's especially useful for encrypting sensitive data, such as secrets, that you need to gitignore or add to a remote host.

-In the examples, we will use `.env` files and `master.key` as the encryption key.
+- This allows you to securely share files while maintaining the confidentiality of sensitive information.

+---
+## Important Security Note

-**Important Security Note**: If you lose your master key, you will lose access to your encrypted files.
-This script is framework-independent and isolated.
-For example, even if you generate a new master key for your Rails app, it will not unlock your previously encrypted files, and you will lose them forever.
+**If you lose your custom key, you will lose access to your encrypted files.** This script is framework-independent and isolated.

+For example, even if you set the Rails app's `master.key` as the `key` for this encryptor, if you generate a new `master.key` for your Rails app, it will not unlock your previously encrypted files, and you will lose them forever.

 ---